Wednesday, 30 March 2016

 METHOD :

-Wash the pineapple cubes and marinate with the sugar.
-Marinate the paneer cubes with salt and lemon juice for an hour.
-Rub the bell peppers with salt 10 minutes before cooking.
+Wash, peel, cut the pineapple into cubes.
+Marinate the paneer cubes with salt and crushed black pepper for 15 minutes..
+Rub the bell peppers with salt 10 minutes before the cooking.

-Heat oil in a wok.
-Temper with minced garlic and ginger.
-Saute for a minute and add the cubed onions.
+Temper the remaining oil with the minced garlic and ginger.
+Saute for a minute and add the bell peppers & the cubed onions.

 DRY SPICED FISH N INDIAN HERBED RICE

-Another lazy fair from my kitchen.
-Such dishes which do not have a tradition associated with them does not give me much pleasure doing and then blogging on them.
-Then again I think, the pleasure is elsewhere... my men love such fairs.... that should be satisfying enough for me.
-Looking at their happy faces , I decide I should blog on it too, there might be many who look for quick solutions for busy weeknights.
-Though I love cooking, I must admit I am aging and somedays I do wish to spend minimum time in the kitchen.
-At large I would always love to keep my kitchen a traditional one stirring up traditional recipes and compiling them.
+This is another lazy food plate from my kitchen.
+Cooking and blogging about this kind of a recipe that hardly have a tradition associated with it does not give me the pleasure of creation.
+Then again I think, the pleasure is elsewhere... my men love such combos.... that should be satisfying enough for me.
+Looking at their happy faces, I decide to blog about it too.
+There might be many who look for quick solutions for busy weeknights.
+Although I enjoy cooking, I must admit I am aging, somedays I do wish to spend minimum time in the kitchen.

 Shredded Coconut : 2tbsp